avllee21/P2P-Machine-Learning/README.md

 This will save history of the chat for that node in their local dir with date and time

-Can't use multiprocessing instead of threading in Python because : https://stackoverflow.com/questions/42837544/python-3-multiprocessing-eoferror-eof-when-reading-a-line

 ### Future Work

 #### Code
 - Integartion Voice to TXT
 - Add authentication - professor to the [PROF announcement] [Lecture upload]